-So today I just have a few basic ideas to share dealing with topics of natural theology and the moral argument.
+So today I just have a few basic ideas I had gathered from my previous academic papers.
+I would like to share them because they deal with topics of natural theology and the moral argument.
 Nothing too fancy.
 These ideas are not new, but I still find them interesting.
 Also, I’m not a great apologist.
 If you don’t agree that’s fine.
 Don’t expect a big, impressive debate from me.
 These are just my thoughts and observations.

 A couple days ago, I was skimming through some articles online and I came across a post that seemed to be tied to some form of relativism.
 This is not verbatim, but this page boldly proclaimed things like, “There is no truth.”
 “Nothing is true.”
 “Be free, Do what you like.
 There is no truth to detain you.”
 I sat and just thought, “Well, I wonder if this person believes what he or she is saying is true?”

 It seems that truth has this quality of being ingrained.
 Even in the midst of this individual’s proclamations of there being no truth, the truth was still a necessary component in order for this assertion to be… well…. true.
 “There is no truth,” is actually a truth claim.
 In the end, if you try to remove the existence of truth, anything that attempts to decree that there is no truth is self-defeating.

 Absolutism is the worldview that there are absolute truths and also standards for right and wrong.
 These standards are universally binding and do not change despite the differences and modifications we see through time and among cultures.